What is Computer Invasion of Privacy?

 It is defined as a circumstance where an individual or organization knowingly intrudes upon a person.
 This intrusion occurs when a person can expect privacy, such as in a bathroom or locker room.
 It is defined as a tort.

-Deception is also a type of Invasion of Privacy.
+Deception is a type of Invasion of Privacy.
 When an employer collects information for one reason but uses it for another reason, it could result in termination.
 Invasion of Privacy consists of Violation of Confidentiality also.
 This happens when information is given to a third party.

 Internet privacy is another Computer privacy that needs to be kept in mind.
 It involves the right of personal privacy related to storing, provision to third parties, or displaying some critical information.
-This type of privacy is applied from small to large scale data sharing.
+This type of privacy is applied from small to large-scale data sharing.

 Internet privacy is somewhat a subset of data privacy.
 Sometimes companies are hired to track the information about which people visit the website.
 They send a user’s web history to the advertising company.
-They even try to use social media to collect band and credit card information on various websites.
+They even try to use social media to collect bank and credit card information on various websites.

 The penalty for Computer Invasion of Privacy